Earning money from renewable energy with the Smart Export Guarantee

 will essentially replace the Export Tariff.

-The SEG will be active from 1st January 2020, with energy companies with over 150,000 customers obligated to offer a tariff to buy excess renewable energy.
+SEG first became active on the 1st January 2020, with energy companies with over 150,000 customers obligated to offer a tariff to buy excess renewable energy.

 The Smart Export Guarantee also applies to: